nasuni-labs/nasuni-api-utilities/README.md

 **Name**: ExportVolumeDetailToCSV.ps1

 ## Show Ingest Progress
 This script can be used to track the progress of data ingestion or data growth.
 This script provides a report of all volumes in an account and the amount of accessible data alongside unprotected data on each Edge Appliance, the last snapshot time, and last snapshot version.
-Running this daily and compare results to get data for ingest trending or data growth.\
+Run this daily and compare results to get data for ingest trending or data growth.\
 **Required Inputs**: NMC hostname, username, password, reportfile (path to the CSV output file)\
 **Output CSV content**: volume_name, volume_guid, filer_description, filer_serial_number, accessible data, unprotected data, last_snapshot_time, last_snapshot_version\
 **Compatibility**: Nasuni 7.10 or higher required\